 Design for Testability

-- isolateability: the degree to which the component can be executed in isolation in order to observe its behaviour (during checking and testing)
+- Structure your code to allow components to be executed in isolation in order to observe its behaviour during checking and testing.

 - Ensure that the components of a system are separated into well-defined responsibilities.